davemakowski/Basics-of-machine-learning/README.md

 # TP_machinelearning
-Courses and practical exercises on machine learning.
+Course and practical exercises on machine learning.

 The course includes four parts:
 - Part 1: Introduction, objectives and main principles